btw-ImAsh/spam-filteration-by-tfidf/README.md

 - **Python:** For data preprocessing.

-- **Pandas/Matplotlib:** Libraries for further data manupulation and cleaning.
+- **Pandas/Matplotlib/ScikitLearn:** Libraries for further data manupulation and cleaning and machine learning.

+- **NLTK/re:** Libraries for performing texual operations.

 - **Streamlit:** For frontend and UI.